On the Street

 7. We have to ask, what do you love about central London?

-I am a huge fan of South-Korean fashion and K-pop.
-My favourite group is BTS!
-I love wearing oversized, white apparel.
-I am hugely inspired by the window displays on Regent Street and enjoy finding unique ways to express my authentic self.
-I am also looking forward to spending time with friends during Pride and enjoying the beautiful green, open, spaces in the heart of our capital city.
+I love how international our capital city is.
+I’m a huge fan of South-Korean fashion and K-pop.
+My favourite group is BTS, I love the white apparel they wear.
+I really enjoy walking along Regent Street, window shopping for inspiration, and finding unique ways to express my authentic self through fashion.
+I also love hanging out with friends in Central London, visiting the galleries and museums, and enjoying the beautiful green, open, spaces in the heart of our capital city.

 RELATED ARTICLES